joemoose/dungeoneers.d20/docs/equipment.md

 **Notes**:

-- **+1 armor rating** can be combined with the base armor: cloth, light, heavy, or extreme.
+- **+1 armor rating** items can be equipped with the base armor: cloth, light, medium, heavy, or extreme.
 - **Helmets** provide an advantage on STR checks to avoid critical damage.
 - **Shields** have other uses besides a +1 armor rating:
 	- Can be sundered to avoid all damage from an attack; the shield is destroyed.